vilpal/GettingAndCleaningData_CourseProject/CodeBook.md

-Original data was obtained from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Original data was obtained from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

+##Transformations performed to clean up the data

+Objective of the tranformations is to

+ 1)  Merge the training and the test sets to create one data set

+ 2)  Extract the measurements on the mean and standard deviation for each measurement.

+ 3)  Convert activity codes to descriptive activity names

+ 4)  Label the data set with descriptive variable names.

+ 5)  From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

+Procedure:

+Using 'run_analysis.R' load files :

+	- features.txt

+	- activity_labels.txt

+	- train/X_train.txt

+	- train/y_train.txt

+	- train/subject_train.txt

+	- test/X_test.txt

+	- test/y_test.txt

+	- test/subject_test.txt

+into R-studio script each into separate data.frame object.

+Transform activity codes (in files y_train.txt and y_test.txt) to descriptive name using function 'DescriptiveActivityName'.
+Descriptive names are contained in file 'activity_labels.txt'.

+Append subject numbers (contained in files subject_train.txt and subject_test.txt) and activity names to data sets containing the observations (files X_train.txt and X_test.txt, this is done separately for test and training data).

+Give names to the columns of the data set (this is done separately for test and training data).

+Select only activity, subject and columns containing measurements on the mean and standard deviation for each measurement (this is done separately for test and training data).

+Append Train data to test data.

+Use dplyr package's group_by and summarise_each functions to create an independent tidy data set with the average of each variable for each activity and each subject.

+Finally, write tidy data set to a file to current working directory.

 ##Original Data Set Information
 ==================================================================